dbushell/dbushell-2k20/src/data/blog/2020/2020-08-05-a-new-dbushell-com.md

 ---
 date: 2020-08-05 10:00:00+00:00
-slug: a-new-dbushell-com
+slug: i-have-only-gone-and-redesigned-my-website-again
-title: 'I’ve Only Gone and Redesigned my Website Again'
+title: 'I’ve Only Gone and Redesigned my Website, Again'
 description: 'The one where I redesign my website for the tenth time.'
 ---
 This is the tenth iteration of my website in about as many years.
 It's hard to keep track.
 I have the old versions on ice somewhere (and a project in mind).

-[My last major redesign](/2016/02/29/a-bit-of-a-new-look/) back in 2016 – that seems so long ago! – was quite the rebrand.
+[My last redesign](/2016/02/29/a-bit-of-a-new-look/) back in 2016 – that seems so long ago! – was a fairly large rebrand.
 Overall I'm happy with the job I did.
-It added much more life to my old monochromatic style.
+It added much needed vitality to my old monochromatic style.
 Maybe I over did it?
 Either way, I've grown a little tired of it and felt motivated to give the site a fresh coat of paint.

 My primary goals for this design were to:

-* Find a new haromony between my past designs over the years
+* Find a new haromony between all my past designs
 * Keep the colourful brand but return to a more minimal style
 * Lose the framed layout and allow whitespace to flow
 * **Do it all in four days**